-Bwindi Impenetrable National Park is located in Uganda and is one of the two sanctuaries for mountain gorillas in the Central Africa’s rainforest region.
+Bwindi Impenetrable National Park is located in Uganda and is one of the two sanctuaries for mountain gorillas in Central Africa’s rainforest region.
 Located in southwestern Uganda, it is part of the larger Bwindi impenetrable forest near the Virunga National Park in DR Congo.
-Accessible only to trekkers, the Park spans over 330 kilometers.
+Accessible only to trekkers, the Park spans over 330 kilometres.
 The park is home to hundreds of species of animals, insects, flora and fauna.
 The park is on the edge of the Albertine Rift where the mountains are the result of tectonic movements.

 Bwindi National Park hosts gorilla trekking throughout the year and is famous for its expansive natural landscape of rainforests and mountains.
-Bwindi National Park is designated as a UNESCO heritage site and it provides habitant to 120 species of mammals, 348 bird species, 1000 flowering plants, 163 species of trees and 104 species of ferns.
+Bwindi National Park is designated as a UNESCO heritage site and it provides habitat to 120 species of mammals, 348 bird species, 1000 flowering plants, 163 species of trees and 104 species of ferns.
 The designation was provided in the year 1994.

 Apart from half of the world’s population of the mountain gorillas, the park is a sanctuary for colobus monkeys, chimpanzees, and many birds such as hornbills and turacos.
-14 habituated mountain gorilla groups are open to tourism in four different sectors of Buhoma, Ruhijja, Rushaga and the Nkuringo all under the management of Uganda Wildlife Authority.
+14 habituated mountain gorilla groups are open to tourism in four different sectors of Buhoma, Ruhijja, Rushaga and the Nkuringo all under the management of the Uganda Wildlife Authority.

 Facts about mountain gorillas

 - Mountain gorilla is a subspecies of the eastern gorilla and was discovered by scientists in the year 1902.
 It is also the world’s smallest population.

 - Mountain gorillas can grow up to 5 ½ feet when standing on both feet and weigh up to 440 pounds.